 “When kids are willing and able to see things from an animal’s perspective, they learn empathy,” says Neuman.
 This empathy can then extend to their relationships with each other.
 Children who have high levels of empathy are less likely to be aggressive to others.
 They tend to be more tolerant of cultural and racial differences.
 They are also better equipped to deal with emotional challenges.

 “Putting themselves in someone else’s place allows them to better understand how their actions affect others,” says Neuman.
-“That’s an important step in preventing violence and encouraging prosocial behaviour.”
+“That’s an important step in preventing violence in the classroom, and encouraging prosocial behaviours like sharing and cooperation.”

-But why animals?
-“Most children are naturally drawn to them,” explains Neuman.
-“By focusing on animals, we can capture their attention and build on their interests and experiences.”
-Research shows that when children are interested in a subject, the lessons are more likely to stick.
+Most children are naturally drawn to animals, and BC SPCA school programs connect with this innate curiosity.
+“By focusing on animals, we can capture kids’ attention and build on their interests and experiences,” says Neuman.
+Studies confirm that when children are interested in a subject, the lessons are more likely to stick.

 These animal-themed presentations complement the lesson plans by allowing students to ask questions of a humane educator and, whenever possible, interact with a visiting temperament-tested pet.
 The presence of the pet reinforces the empathy-building taking place.

 By learning about and interacting with animals in fun and engaging ways, says Neuman, kids begin to better understand the inherent value of all living things.
 As a result, not only do they actively make caring and compassion a part of their daily lives, but they in turn encourage others to do the same.
 “We believe that this kind of ‘pay it forward’ education will have a positive effect for generations to come,” she says.